jay4842/AI-Project/PaperOutline.md

 Summary of using:
 - The algorithm
 - Fitness function
+- Reproduce function
-- Selection Operator
+- Selection operator
-- Crossover Operator
+- Crossover operator
-- Mutation Operator
+- Mutation operator
 ### 2. Methodology
 #### 2.1 The Algorithm
 #### 2.2 The Fitness Function